 As for content, FOMT has always been a fairly simple game without much of a plot, you just follow the same activities day in day out, have routines to your in-game day and some goals to accomplish.
 In FOMT, unlike in some later games, there aren’t many random events or other fun aspects (like clothes making) to break the daily grind.
 While the game needlessly and excessively simplified some things, let’s look at some of the features and challenges it has kept first.

 - You can raise crops – and raise the quality of soil to get higher level crops.
-I always play at least until I can run the farm efficiently and am earning a lot from the crops.
+I always play at least until I can run the farm efficiently and earn a lot from the crops.

 - Take care of animals